cloudbees-days/jenkins-x-workshop/create-quickstart.md

 **?
 GitHub user name:** choose the default value, which should be your own GitHub account username that you specified in the previous step.

-**?* API Token:**- click on this [link](https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,write:repo_hook,delete_repo) - logging in to GitHub with the same GitHub account used in the previus steps and enter the API token.
+**?* API Token:**- enter your GitHub personal access token.
+If you don't have one then click on this [link](https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,write:repo_hook,delete_repo) - logging in to GitHub with the same GitHub account used in the previus steps and enter the API token.

 **?
 Enter the new repository name:** - this will be your project name and the name of the repository created for the project.
 We will all call 'go-http' but prefix it with our GitHub account username, so I would enter **kmadel-go-http**.
 All of these repositories will be created in the same GitHub organization, so they must all have unique names.